swoole/docker-swoole/README.md

     * **22-supervisord-enable-program**: to show how to enable program(s) in Supervisord program.
     * **23-supervisord-disable-program**: to show how to disable Supervisord program(s).

+# TODOs

+* Add more examples.
+* Allow to stop the container gracefully.
+* Support more architectures (e.g., i386).
+* Add Alpine image if needed.

 # Credits

 Current implementation borrows ideas from [Demin](https://deminy.in)'s work at [Glu Mobile](https://glu.com).